Travis Hafner: 2006

-2007-2012
+2007–2012

 In 2007, Hafner batted .266 for the season, compared to .308 in 2006 and .305 in 2005.
 He hit 24 home runs and 100 runs batted in, his fourth straight season of 100+ RBI.
 Some critics pointed to Hafner's disappointing performance being due to unfinished contract negotiations, but Hafner denied this.
 The Indians signed Hafner to a four-year, $57 million contract extension during the All-Star break, keeping him in Cleveland through the 2012 season.
-As of the end of the 2007 season, Hafner ranked first all-time for career home runs by a player born in North Dakota with 142.

 Hafner missed most of the 2008 season due to injuries, appearing in only 57 games with 234 appearances at the plate.
-When he did play, Hafner's performance was the worst of his career, finishing his abbreviated season with a .628 OPS.
+When he did play, Hafner's performance was the worst of his career, finishing his abbreviated season with a .197 batting average, five home runs, 24 RBI and a .628 OPS.

-Though he still missed time due to injury in 2009, Hafner appeared in 94 games and hit .272 with 16 home runs and an .826 OPS.
+Though he still missed time due to injury in 2009, Hafner appeared in 94 games and hit .272 with 16 home runs, 49 RBI and a .826 OPS.

-Hafner played 118 games with 462 plate appearances in 2010, hitting .278 with 13 home runs and an .824 OPS.
+Hafner played 118 games with 462 plate appearances in 2010, hitting .278 with 13 home runs, 50 RBI and an .824 OPS.

-In 2011, Hafner played in 94 games.
-He batted .280 and had 57 RBIs along with 13 home runs.
+In 2011, Hafner batted .280 with 13 home runs and 57 RBI in 94 games.
 On May 13, 2011, Hafner hit a walk-off home run off Seattle Mariners' closer Brandon League.
-Hafner hit another walk-off home run on July 7, 2011, off Toronto Blue Jays reliever Luis Pérez which was a grand slam.
+Hafner hit another walk-off home run on July 7, 2011, a grand slam off Toronto Blue Jays reliever Luis Pérez.

-On April 5, 2012, Hafner became only the 12th player in Cleveland Indians history to make at least 10 starts on Opening Day in a Cleveland Indians uniform.
+On April 5, 2012, Hafner became only the 11th player in Cleveland Indians history to make at least 10 starts on Opening Day in an Indians uniform.
 On April 15, 2012, Hafner hit a home run off Kansas City Royals starting pitcher Luis Mendoza that was estimated at having traveled 456 feet.
 It was the longest homer hit at Kauffman Stadium since 2001.
 When Hafner was placed on the injured list in May for surgery to repair an injured right knee, it was his sixth appearance on the list in the last five seasons.
 Against the Detroit Tigers on August 5, Hafner a solo home run in the 10th inning, his 200th home run of his career.
 He was again placed on the disabled list in August, with lower back inflammation.
-On November 1, the Indians declined Hafner's option, making him a free agent.
+On October 31, the Indians declined Hafner's option, making him a free agent.

 New York Yankees

 On February 1, 2013, Hafner signed a one-year, $2 million contract with the New York Yankees.
-In his first game at Progressive Field as an ex-Indian, Hafner was 2-for-3 with two walks, four RBIs and three runs, including a three-run home run in his first at-bat.
+In his first game at Progressive Field since joining the Yankees, Hafner was 2-for-3 with two walks, 4 RBI and three runs, including a three-run home run in his first at-bat.
 Despite batting .318 in April, Hafner faltered later in the season and suffered rotator cuff inflammation.
 Limited to only 82 games, Hafner batted .202 with 12 home runs and 37 RBI.